sgmurphy/wordpress-plugins/booking/readme.txt

 	- **Date Selection Condition:** Added a condition for defining a specific number of selected dates if started from a specific date.
 Condition format: '{select-day condition="date" for="2023-10-01" value="20,25,30-35"}'.
 Example of shortcode: [booking type=3 options='{select-day condition="date" for="2023-10-01" value="20,25,30-35"}'] *(Business Medium/Large, MultiUser)*
 	- **Cancellation Date Hint Shortcode:** Introduced the [cancel_date_hint] shortcode, which shows the date that is 14 days before the selected check-in date.
 (9.7.3.16) *(Business Medium/Large, MultiUser)*
 * **Improvements**:
 	- Many improvements and fixes.
-Find more information at [this page](https://wpbookingcalendar.com/changelog/)
+Find more at [this page](https://wpbookingcalendar.com/changelog/)

-For more information, see the [full release notes](https://wpbookingcalendar.com/changelog/).

 == Upgrade Notice ==
 = 10.2 =